Use this net worth calculator to show where you stand financially. Net worth is defined as...show more instructions

 3 Common Mistakes To Avoid When Using A Net Worth Calculator

-Another common mistake that makes your net worth calculation inaccurate is to accidentally not include all relevant data.
-The value of this balance sheet template above is it prompts you for the various items that should be included so that you don't leave anything out thus increasing accuracy.
+Another common mistake that makes your net worth calculation inaccurate is not including all relevant data.
+One advantage to this calculator is it prompts you for the various items that should be included so that you don't leave anything out.
+This increases accuracy and consistency.

 Why Calculate A Net Worth Statement?

-The reason to calculate your personal net worth is you can only improve that which you measure.
-By using this balance sheet template and calculating net worth every year you will have a running snap shot of how your financial picture is improving over time.
+Using this balance sheet template and calculating net worth every year gives you a running snapshot of how your financial picture is improving over time.

-You can increase your net worth by reducing your debt and/or increasing your assets.
+It's simple.
+You increase net worth by reducing your debt and/or increasing your assets.

 Determining your net worth is more than just knowing how much you have.
-It's also an indicator for determining whether or not your assets are increasing over time.
+It's also an indicator of your financial health showing if your assets are increasing over time and at what rate.

-If you’re net worth calculation is increasing every year then you are on the right track.
-However, if your net worth is only holding steady or declining, you should start identifying the causes and think about how you can improve your financial condition.
-The education programs on this site can help.
+If your net worth calculation is increasing every year then you are on the right track.
+However, if your net worth is holding steady or declining, you should start identifying the causes and think about how you can improve your financial condition.

 Other Personal Finance Calculators:

 - Budget Calculator: How much of my income should go to each expense category?